H4rdy12/Dissertation---Megadunes/README.md

 HDF5 and netcdf files containing transect paths were generated and extracted over 5-sites and contrasted with REMA.
 See individual site scripts clean_site[x].ipynb

+### Extract of surface metric values to generate continent ranges in slope and roughness for megadunes.

+QGIS transects were drawn and the shapefiles were read and processed in python extracting each pixel along the shapefile.
+Therby extracting the raster slope/roughness pixel.
+Basic stats and ranges were quantified.

+see/use slope extracted.py & roughness extraction.py

+These ranges were then used back in QGIS to generate an output raster calculated megadune location model (continental scale).